-Eugénie is a mother of two wonderful boys and of an adorable even if very stubborn Shiba Inu.
+Eugénie is a mother of two wonderful boys and of an adorable even if proudly independent Shiba Inu.
 In her free time, she loves to read on the history of law, but also fantasy and sci-fi novels.

 Carlos Rojas-Salazar, Director Operations & International Affairs

 Carlos is in charge of optimizing organizational processes, managing resources and facilitating the work of our various committees.
 He participates in the development and implementation of strategic plans and organizational objectives, oversees the RHFW’s operating budget and helps implement our financing strategy.
 Carlos also supervise DTMF’s participation within transnational coalitions, as well as its education activities targeting foreign governments and/or international agencies.

 A “full-time migrant,” Carlos has been an advocate for the rights of migrants for over two decades.
 Originally from Mexico, Carlos is multi-cultural and trilingual, former diplomat, academic and activist who has lived and worked around the world.
 He is also the president of Conseil Migrant, a non-profit organization dedicated to the health and empowerment of migrants in Canada.

 Carlos has extensive experience that makes him an expert in migration issues.
 Among many things, he has facilitated access to health services for individuals with precarious status in Canada, the United States, and Mexico, directed intervention units for the migrant caravans in Mexico, and has participated in academic studies on the Haitian diaspora in Tijuana and, more generally, on refugees and migrants communities in Mexico, Canada, the United States and Colombia.

 An avid outdoor enthusiast, Carlos loves sailing, camping and, since moving to Montreal, winter cycling.